barbarer/py4e-int/_sources/files/Exercises.rst

     :feedback_a: Append is a command used for lists, not files.
     :feedback_b: somestring is a variable and does not need quotation marks around it.
     :feedback_c: Using dot notation, we can call the write command with the string variable inside the parentheses.
-    :feedback_d: The command write() needs to be called on the file's variable, not the string itself.
+    :feedback_d: The command write() needs to be called on the file object, not the string itself.

-    Which of the commands below is used to add the following string to the end of a file referenced with the variable ``filevar``?
+    Which of the commands below is used to add the following string to the end of a file object ``filevar``?

     ::